karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 ### Java Development Kit (JDK)

 Dependent on your operating system and the version of <span class='app'>Eclipse</span>, you might have to install a Java Development Kit (JDK).
-You can go ahead and skip installing JDK at this point, but if your installation of <span class='app'>Eclipse</span> stops with a message like _To use Java command-line tools you need to install a JDK_, then you have to [Install Java Development Kit (JDK)](../install-JDK).
+You can go ahead and skip installing JDK at this point, but if your installation of <span class='app'>Eclipse</span> stops with a message like _To use Java command-line tools you need to install a JDK_, then have a look at the [post on Install Java Development Kit (JDK)](../../blog/install-JDK).

 #### Eclipse and JDK compatibility

 Some combinations of different versions of Eclipse and JDK are not compatible.
-Eclipse version 4.9 (2018-09) has issues with JDK version 10 and 11: there is a constant error reporting "An internal error occurred during: "Polling news feeds".
+Eclipse version 4.9 (2018-09) has issues with JDK version 10 and 11: there is a constant error reporting "An internal error occurred during: Polling news feeds".
 In the beginning you might think it is ok to click it away, but it gets very annoying after a while.
-I have searched for a solution to this problem, but it seems it can not be bypassed without loosing other capabilities.
+I have searched for an alternative solution to this problem, but it seems it can not be bypassed without loosing other capabilities.
+You just have to choose another combination of JDK and Eclipse.

 ### Download and Install Eclipse